hellohaptik/docs_haptik/docs/bot-builder/basic/introduction.md

 ### Quality Assessment

 Bot building and bot testing are deeply coupled.
-You can read it [**here**](https://docs.haptik.ai/bot-builder/advanced/development-guidelines).
-Once bot building is completed, you can start the process of Quality Assessment using the documentation [**here**](https://docs.haptik.ai/bot-builder/basic/testing-bot).
+Quality Assessment ensures whether the bot is functioning aptly.
+Once bot building is completed, you can start the process of Quality Assessment using the documentation [**here**](https://docs.haptik.ai/bot-builder/basic/testing-introduction).

 ### Go Live